zolpidem/latches/README.md

 # latches
-A simple, but secure client/server chat room (a learning project).
+Simple, but secure, chatrooms (a learning project).

 ## Features
 - Encrypted by default
-- Makes use of libotr
+- Makes use of libotr (uses OTR for private messages)
 - Private chat rooms